Dreadlocks: Sports in the United States

 Dreadlocks have become a popular hairstyle among professional athletes.
 However, some athletes are discriminated against and were forced to cut their dreadlocks.
 For example, in December 2018, a Black high school wrestler in New Jersey was forced to cut his dreadlocks 90 seconds before his match, sparking a civil rights case that led to the passage of the CROWN Act in 2019.

 In professional American football, the number of players with dreadlocks has increased since Mike McKenzie, Al Harris and Ricky Williams first wore the style during the 1990s.
 In 2012, about 180 National Football League players wore dreadlocks.
 A significant number of these players are defensive backs, who are less likely to be tackled than offensive players.
 According to the NFL's rulebook, a player's hair is considered part of their "uniform", meaning the locks are fair game when attempting to bring them down.

-In the NBA, there has been controversy over Brooklyn Nets guard Jeremy Lin, an Asian-American who garnered mild controversy over his choice of dreadlocks.
+In the NBA, former Brooklyn Nets guard Jeremy Lin, an Asian-American, garnered mild controversy over his choice of dreadlocks.
 Former NBA player Kenyon Martin accused Lin of appropriating African-American culture in a since-deleted social media post, after which Lin pointed out that Martin has multiple Chinese characters tattooed on his body.

+Steve Turner, a former professional tennis player and current tennis coach, wears his hair in two clumped dreadlocks, as part of a Jewish mystic Nazirite vow.
 David Diamante, the American Boxing ring announcer of Italian American heritage, sports prominent dreadlocks.